Asteroid Magnetization from the Early Solar Wind: Acknowledgements

 \section{Acknowledgements}

+We thank the editor and reviewer for helpful comments that improved the manuscript.
+We thank A.N.
+Krot for discussions.
 AA acknowledges a Horton Graduate Fellowship from the UR Laboratory for Laser Energetics.
 The authors thank the Center for Integrated Research Computing (CIRC) at the University of Rochester for providing computational resources and technical support.
 Support provided from grants NSF PHY-2020249, NASA grant 80NSSC19K0510, NSF EAR-2051550.